-Tasmania used to be the butt of many Aussie jokes.
-But it’s not quite like that anymore.
+Tasmania, Australia used to be the butt of many Aussie jokes.
+But it's not quite like that anymore.
 As people everywhere are learning about the magnificence of this island state, it is blossoming into a tourism, foodie and outdoor adventure mecca.
-With remote wilderness landscapes, expansive surf beaches, an emerging café scene, and regular music and arts festivals, now is the time to visit Australia’s island state (before the secret’s well and truly out).
+With remote wilderness landscapes, expansive surf beaches, an emerging café scene, and regular music and arts festivals, now is the time to visit Australia's island state (before the secret's well and truly out about Tasmanian holidays).

-You can be forgiven for wondering “what would a Tasmania itinerary actually look like?”
-Well, here is one prepared earlier.
+You can be forgiven for wondering "what would a Tasmanian holiday actually look like?"
+Well, here is a Tasmania itinerary I prepared earlier.
 Jam packed full of the best this beautiful state has to offer.

 READ MORE: 40 BEST Ways To Spend Your Summer In Tassie